Trans (festival): Signature events

-Money-Back Guarantee is about breaking down the barrier between artist and performer, The festival organisers offer your money back at the end of the show, giving the audience a chance to pay each performer depending on how entertaining they were.
+Money-Back Guarantee is about breaking down barriers between the artist and the performer.
+The festival organisers allow the audience to pay back part of the ticket price at the end of the show, giving the audience the chance to pay each performer based on how entertaining they thought they were.

 The Lap off Consists of eight laptop musicians battling it out in a competition based on their performance using electronic sampling and essentially the use of computers in music.

 Departure of organisers

 After various charges of conflicts of interest in March 2011, the staff left.
 The Waterfront Hall announced it would be rebuilding with a view to concentrating on conference business.